Automated Progressive Red Teaming: APRT

-The entire framework is illustrated in Figure \ref{algo:dart_train}.
+The entire framework is illustrated in Figure \ref{fig:aprt_framework}.
 We elaborate this framework in this section.
-Particularly, we first introduce how the Red LLM and Target LLM iterative with each other in the multi-around framework.
-Second, we describe the working process of various components in DART, including LLMs (the Red LLM $\mathcal{M}_{\rm{\rm{red}}}$ and the Target LLM $\mathcal{M}_{\rm{\rm{target}}}$), reward models (RWs, safety reward model $\mathcal{R}_{\rm{\rm{s}}}$ and helpfulness reward model $\mathcal{R}_{\rm{\rm{h}}}$) and diversity evaluator $\mathcal{E}_{\rm{\rm{d}}}$.
+Specifically, we first introduce how to combine the Intention Expanding LLM, the Intention Hiding LLM and the Evil Maker to progressively discover vulnerabilities for the Target LLM and evolve APRT's attack ability in an automated and iterative manner.
+Second, we describe the working process of key components in APRT, namely the Red LLM (including both the Intention Expanding LLM $\mathcal{M}_{\rm{exp}}$ and Intention Hiding LLM $\mathcal{M}_{\rm{hid}}$), Evil Maker $\mathcal{E}_{\rm{m}}$, Target LLM $\mathcal{M}_{\rm{tgt}}$ and Reward LLMs (safety Reward LLM $\mathcal{R}_{\rm{s}}$ and helpfulness Reward LLM $\mathcal{R}_{\rm{h}}$).